 At the Zambezi Queen Collection, we look forward to hosting our guests with friendly, insightful and happy service.
 Hospitality is at the core of our purpose and we strive to make sure our guests have the most memorable time and return again soon.

-We are proud to introduce you to a fellow guide and main host onboard the Zambezi Queen, Bernard Kalba.
+We are proud to share with you the story of Bernard Kalba, the main host onboard the Zambezi Queen.

 Bernard grew up 30km away from where the Zambezi Queen is moored in a small rural village called Ijambwe.
 His father was a fisherman who taught Bernard fishing techniques passed down from his father, on the great Chobe River.
 Bernard has a large family of 5 brothers and 4 sisters who still live in the village and he visits frequently.
 The Chobe River really is his home.